 Ecobee3 Lite’s basic features include Alexa compatibility, so it can adjust the HVAC with your voice.
 Simple and responsive touchscreen that lights up when you’re nearby.

-The room sensor helps balance temps throughout your house or you can set a room to a particular temperature.
+The room sensor helps balance temperatures throughout your house, or you can set a room to a particular temperature.
 You also get home usage reports showing how you use your HVAC.

 Sensibo Sky Smart Home Air Conditioner– Plug In